-3. [The enacting State should specify the manner in which the name or other identifier is determined if the name or other identifier is legally changed after the issuance of the relevant document referred to in paragraph 1.]
+53. [The enacting State should specify the manner in which the transferor's name or other identifier is determined if the name or other identifier is legally changed after the issuance of the relevant document, law or decree referred to in paragraphs 1,2 or 34.]